 2. What will you measure?

-The infinite number of blog posts titled “What is Leadership?” provide ample evidence that leadership can be a challenge to define and measure.
-The good news is that companies like SIGMA have done the “heavy lifting” to research and develop a comprehensive leadership competency model that works best for leadership development.
+The infinite number of blog posts titled “What is Leadership?” provide ample evidence that leadership can be a challenge to both define and measure.
+The good news is that companies like SIGMA have done the “heavy lifting” for you!
+We researched and developed a comprehensive leadership competency model that works best for leadership development.

-Start with SIGMA’s proven leadership competency methodology and refine that model to a subset of competencies (we recommend 20-25 in total) that are most important for leadership in your organization.
+Start with SIGMA’s proven leadership competency methodology and refine that model to a subset of competencies (we recommend 20-25 in total) that are most important for leadership in your company.

 3. Who will select the raters?

 Regardless of the goals of your 360 feedback process, involving participants in the process will pay dividends.
 The most obvious way to do this is to involve them in selecting raters.
 They can be completely responsible for rater selection, or you can enlist a process where their immediate supervisor provides input on raters and/or approves the rater list.